|Read here about the backgrounds of some of the Model Railroaders who will be presenting at North Central Crossing 2019.|

 member of the Gratiot Valley Railroad club.
 Greg is a current member of

 NMRA and Division 8 of the NCR.

 Currently retired from General Motors, he is now building one of his dream railroads, the New Baltimore & Fair Haven Rwy; a freelanced model of a RR set near the Great Lakes in the mid-1920’s.
 He enjoys scratch-building and kit bashing models as a means to build something that is truly unique.
-Greg is also currently working on the NMRA Achievement program toward his MMR.
+Greg is NMRA MMR #645.

 |I’ve enjoyed model railroading for 32 years as part of the NMRA and narrow gauge community.
 My interests are predominantly 1930s era Appalachian logging and coal mining, through HOn3 and On30 modeling.
 I’m part of the Great Lakes Modular Group, working in HOn30 to replicate 2-ft railroads in Maine.
 Professionally, I’m a registered civil engineer, specializing in water treatment facilities design and construction.|